On an indivisibility version of Iizuka's conjecture: Over bi-quadratic fields

 \subsection{Proof of Theorem~\ref{biquad}}

-It follows from Lemma \ref{densS+} that, the density of negative odd fundamental discriminants whose class numbers are not divisible by $3$ is at least $\frac{1}{2}\left(\frac{2}{\pi^2}\right)=\frac{1}{\pi^2}$ in the negative integers.
-Let $G$ be the collection of such negative odd fundamental discriminants.
-For any $m$ and odd negative square-free $t\in G$ with $(m,3t)=1$, using Lemma~\ref{S(X) error} and Lemma~\ref{modified byeon} we get,
+It follows from Lemma \ref{densS+} and Lemma~\ref{S(X) error} (taking $m=1$ and $N=4$) that, the density of negative odd fundamental discriminants whose class numbers are not divisible by $3$, is at least $\frac{1}{2}\left(\frac{2}{\pi^2}\right)=\frac{1}{\pi^2}$ in the negative integers.
+Let us denote $G$ be the set of such negative odd fundamental discriminants.